tjgillis/sdk-ios/README.markdown

 	-(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions

-The second method records a game open each time the app moves to the foreground after being launched.
+The second method records a game open each time the app moves to the foreground after being launched:

 	-(void)applicationWillEnterForeground:(UIApplication *)application